josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

 * 🛰️ The Immediate Crisis — the chronology, actors and development of the protest campaign
 * 🎓 This Was Not Just A Bad Exam — why examination failure redistributed scarce futures
 * 🪔 The Pressure Can End In More Than One Way — the fatal and continuing harms behind the compensation and welfare demands
-* 🌒 The Public Comes Outside — how grievance and demands became organised public capacity
+* 🌒 The Public Comes Outside — how grievance, slogans and demands became organised public capacity
-* 🌘 What Was Actually Conceded — the comparison between demands, announcements and verified implementation
+* 📋 What Was Actually Conceded — the comparison between demands, announcements and verified implementation
-* 🌘 A Resignation Is Not A System — whether political responsibility changed institutional machinery
+* 👤 A Resignation Is Not A System — whether political responsibility changed institutional machinery
-* 🌘 Withdrawal Of Cases Is Not Symbolic — whether coercive consequences were actually removed
+* ⚖️ Withdrawal Of Cases Is Not Symbolic — whether coercive consequences were actually removed
-* 🌘 Compensation Is Material Repair — whether promised payments redistributed the real cost of harm
+* 💰 Compensation Is Material Repair — whether promised payments redistributed the real cost of harm
-* 🌘 Reform Only Exists When It Is Implemented — whether the structural programme became operational
+* 🏛️ Reform Only Exists When It Is Implemented — whether the structural programme became operational

 Survivor authorship is sovereign.
 Containment is never neutral.